 EDITOR-IN-CHIEF / Jennifer Manriquez

-SOCIAL MEDIA MANAGER / Jason Manriquez
+ASSISTANT EDITOR / Jason Manriquez

 ABOUT THE EDITOR: I'm a lifelong Texan and a twenty-year zinester.
 I started out with autobiographical zines (known as "perzines") back in the early 2000s, then my husband and I wrote a local music zine for a handful of years.
 I took a break from zine'ing while I had a kid and finished grad school, but I couldn't stay away forever!